Live Oak History ~ Putting Down Roots

 Our RE program was enriched through the years by RE directors: Teena Grant, Susan Belanger, Debra Rodgers, and Kristen Rohm.

-2003-June 2011: Jan Ross served as Live Oak’s Director of Religious Exploration (DRE).
+2003-2011: Jan Ross served as Live Oak’s Director of Religious Exploration (DRE).
 A Peace Pole was put up in honor of her years of service as DRE.

-September 2004: Rev. Bets Wienecke, after 18 years of service, retired and was granted Minister Emerita status.
+2004: September - Rev. Bets Wienecke, after 18 years of service, retired and was granted Minister Emerita status.
 Rev. Paul Beedle arrived as our interim minister for one year.

-April-December 2008: Construction of the new Sanctuary.
+2008: April to December - Construction of the new Sanctuary.

-December 2008: We had our first service in the new sanctuary.
+2008: December - We had our first service in the new sanctuary.

 2010: The Fellowship Hall was renovated and we began renting this space to the Friendship Center, an Alzheimer adult day-care center, during week days.